gerilanglois/LLxDocs/sites/bms-noms-portal/duplicate-check.md

 17. **Site:** Crm Info Complete workflow traps incoming crm status change of New_Speaker_Submitted_For_Review  and sets the internal status to CrmInfoComplete

 18. **Site:** using CrmContractEventHandler detects the internal status change, checks IA status, checks regional allocations, and sets InternalContractStatus to NominationAdd or OnHold as appropriate

+19. **Site:** the contract is then move to the dashboard for review or the Hold grid as appropriate